-- Electrocautery (a procedure that uses an electric current to remove unwanted tissue, seal off blood vessels, or create an incision) - Placement of a central venous catheter (a small tube that is placed in a large vein to deliver medicine) - Lithotripsy (a procedure that uses shock waves to break up stones in the kidney, bladder, or ureter)

-- Ultrasound (an imaging method that uses sound waves) - Electrolysis (hair removal) - External cardioversion or defibrillation (a procedure to bring an abnormal heart rhythm back to normal) - Magnetic resonance imaging (MRI) machines

-Note: At this time, MRI machines are NOT safe for patients with ICDs to be in or around.
-Avoid all MRI exams.

-Hearing aid with a coil around the neck that detects sounds and sends digital signals to the amplifier

-Note: Before using this type of hearing aid, call your ICD maker.

-- Radiation therapy (usually used in cancer treatment) - TENS (transcutaneous electrical nerve stimulation, a pain-control device) - Body-fat measuring scales
+- Electrocautery (a surgical procedure that uses an electric current to remove unwanted tissue, seal off blood vessels, or create an incision) - Lithotripsy (a procedure that uses shock waves to break up stones in the kidney, bladder, or ureter) - Ultrasound (an imaging method that uses sound waves) - Electrolysis (hair removal) - External cardioversion or defibrillation (a procedure to bring an abnormal heart rhythm back to normal) - Magnetic resonance imaging (MRI) machines - At this time, MRI machines are not safe for patients with ICDs to be in or around.
+You must avoid all MRI exams. - Hearing aid with a coil around the neck that detects sounds and sends digital signals to the amplifier - Before using this type of hearing aid, call your ICD maker. - Radiation therapy (usually used to treat cancer) - TENS (transcutaneous electrical nerve stimulation, a pain-control device) - Scales that measure body fat